jclehner/nmrpflash/README.md

 You must install your Linux distribution's `libpcap` and `libnl-3` packages (exact names will vary depending on your distribution).

-On Ubuntu based distros you can install these dependencies with

-    sudo apt install libpcap-dev libnl-3-dev

-On Ubuntu based distros you can install these dependencies with
+On Debian based distros you can install these dependencies with

-    sudo apt install libpcap-dev libnl-3-dev
+    sudo apt install libpcap libnl-3

 ###### "The program can't start because wpcap.dll is missing" (Windows)